anton-seaice/nilas_data/README.md

 ## Tracker_Data

-The jupyter notebooks are for the generation of source files (principally geotiff and geojson) used by Nilas (the Sea-Ice Tracker).
-The notebooks contain code to generate figures in other ways, but these are mostly moved to the bottom of the file.
+These are for the generation of source data files (principally geotiff and geojson) used by Nilas (the Sea-Ice Tracker).
 These were run once for the initial generation of data, and can be re-run later.

 The following layers are updated irregularly: